LCobham/holbertonschool-validation/module3_task0/README.md

 Help on all commands is available with `make help`.
 Unit tests can be run to check the behaviour of the API with `make unit-tests`.
 Integration tests can be run with `make integration-tests`.
 Both are run with `make tests`

+A Workflow is included for CI / CD. `github-workflow.yml` is a symlink to that workflow.